An intelligent, tough dog, Airedale terriers will tolerate other pets they grow up with and generally get along well with other dogs and children.

 Characteristics: Double coat, hard coat, wiry

-Colours: Tan with black or grizzle saddle
+Colours: Tan with black saddle

 Overall Grooming Needs: Moderate